mpigsley/nebraska-mushrooms/src/cms/content/species/agaricus-leptocaulis-1433.md

 - Odor ranges from indistinct to pleasant to phenolic (like band-aids or glue).
 - Spore print brown.

-*Ecology*: A. leptocaulis is a decomposer that can be found in soil in mixed woods from late summer to early fall.
+*Environment*: A. leptocaulis is a decomposer that can be found in soil in mixed woods from late summer to early fall.
 It has been reported in the Midwest to the East Coast.

 ##### **August 9th, 2023 Field Characteristics**